LeoColomb/charts/charts/cisco-nso/README.md

 >
 > Cisco Network Services Orchestrator (NSO) container image must be provided by the user of the chart,
 > based or built on top of the official NSO Docker Image distributed by Cisco Systems, Inc.
-> The following value must be used to setup the image reference: `image.repository`.
+> The following values must be used to setup the image reference: `image.*`.

 ## Usage